it-dept-cis/RABET-V-Pilot/docs/source/Activities/Security_Claims_Validation.md

 Voter information is persistent data that identifies eligible voters and their attributes to help the jurisdiction interact with each voter.
 This data is managed in the state or locality voter registration systems.
 Depending on the state, the data flow between state and locality voter registration systems varies with the consistent goal of keeping both systems in sync.
 Voter data is then consumed by various software applications that interact with voters.
 This includes electronic pollbooks, electronic ballot delivery systems, online voter registration portals, sample ballot lookup portals, and others.
 Only certain fields—not the entire voter record—are shared with these other software applications.

 Voter information has full, filtered, and public versions.
 In most states, registering to vote requires the sharing of personal information such as Social Security number (SSN) and driver’s license number.
-These data elements combine with the voter name, address(es), and other attributes to constitute the full version of the voter record.
-Most states consider voter registration records to be public, but some of the sensitive information such as SSNs are redacted.
+These data elements combine with the voter name, address(es), and other attributes to constitute the full voter record.
+Most states consider voter registration records public, but some of the sensitive information such as SSNs are redacted.
 This version is known as the public version.
 Various other filtered formats are available for products that use voter information.
 For example, electronic pollbooks may require voter records with the driver’s license number but not the SSN.
 Distinguishing between these versions is important when discussing risks.

 Full voter records are at risk throughout their lifecycle due to their value in perpetuating identity theft.
 They are also in danger of manipulation in the voter registration system because it is the source of voter records for all other systems.
 Other forms of voter records used for voter eligibility are at most risk of manipulation or deletion when they are transferred and used in electronic ballot delivery or electronic pollbooks.
 Even though certain sensitive data fields are removed, the data is still extremely valuable for an attacker who may wish to alter a voter’s eligibility to vote or impact for whom they can vote.
 While these downstream uses of voter records could always refresh themselves from the voter registration database, a well-timed attack on the local version of the voter records could be very impactful.